-That many people over the course of time have been led almost intuitively to suspect that there is an affirmative answer to this question, is in no small part due to the fact that respecting latitude at least, the placement of the structure, at precisely 29 degrees, 58 minutes and 50.952 seconds of arc north of the equator , is so tantalisingly close to an exact 30 degrees north.
+That many people have been led to suspect that there is an affirmative answer to this question, is in no small part due to the fact that respecting latitude, the placement of the structure, at precisely 29 deg, 58 min and 50.952 sec, North of the equator , is close to an exact 30 degrees north.

 Another theory is that the structure may have been deliberately placed physically just short of 30 degrees north, at 29:58:50.952, because at this latitude, if one were to take into account atmospheric refraction, then were one stood at the foot of the Great Pyramid, the actual pole of the sky would possess a 30 degree altitude (up from the horizon) to the north.
 Of course, there is a certain degree of error with regard to this second consideration, as the Great Pyramid itself would have to have been placed with precision at 29:58:22 north of the equator, for the altitude of the pole to be an exact 30 degrees .

 Though the above ideas certainly do prove interesting, one must ask,

 are they decisive?
 Is there in fact a governing principle at work with

 respect to either the proposed physical 30 degrees north placement, or

 It is difficult to say, precisely because, if a decision was made